Updated: Nov 7

 Check network connectivity (firewall rules working)

-Check if the new machines are compliant to security standards
+Check if the new machines are compliant with security standards

 Check response times

 Check system resource utilization

 Any organization must make sure that the hardware infrastructure is capable of handling the whole organizational data.
 If the hardware infrastructure is good, it will be able to handle software infrastructure, which will help the organization provide better service to its clients, thereby achieving an overall better user experience.

 The Infrastructure-testing project comprises various layers such as the hardware layer, network layer, software layer, and user experience layer.
 The organization needs to test every layer and ensure that the infrastructure is not having any problems or bottlenecks in any of the layers.
 Hereinbelow mentioned Figure 1 depicts the pyramid of layers that are part of the organization's infrastructure.

 Various infrastructure testing activities are conducted over different layers.
 These activities are undertaken to ensure that each layer can perform at its best possible condition without causing any risk concerns.